vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 [Node](https://docs.projectcalico.org/v3.11/reference/resources/node) CRD.
 The
 above requires a common label for nodes containing non-routable pods and labels for nodes containing routable pods.
-To start, the cluster adds a label qualifier to only apply the default-ippool to specific nodes (based on label).
+To start, the cluster adds a label qualifier to only apply the default IPPool to specific nodes (based on label).

 ```yaml
 apiVersion: projectcalico.org/v3